 Using Hashtags for Social Media Marketing and SEO

 Any successful social media marketing campaign will strongly rely on hashtags that are relevant and optimized for the content and their popularity.
 When it comes to SEO, the jury is still out.
 It is clear that having a hashtag has a real effect on search results, but trying to target hashtag keywords alongside other normal keywords is up in the air.
 Obviously keywords with hashtags will have less competition, and may be a more enticing target for those getting started.
-However, with advancements like Google’s RankBrain AI, attempts to artificially influence results may backfire.
+However, with advancements like Google’s RankBrain AI and BERT algorithm, attempts to artificially influence results may backfire.
 Our suggestion is to use hashtags in your content only where necessary, and work on natural keywords and phrases to avoid being flagged as a domain that is trying black hat tactics to get ahead.

 Did You Find This Article Useful or Insightful?

 Sign up and stay up-to-date with the latest digital marketing tips, tricks and news.
 No spam, and we won't give your e-mail to anyone.
 We promise ♥